Faculty & Staff

 If the circumstances warrant such, the faculty may choose to use an Educational Resolution Alternative (ERA).
 This is a mutual determination between the faculty and the student acknowledging that a violation has occurred and both parties agree to an educational resolution.
 This incident will serve as an FYI only and will be stored within the Office of Student Rights and Responsibilities (OSRR) database.

-Faculty members may fill out the form here and upload the Academic Integrity Educational Resolution Agreement (click here) form to the submission.
+Faculty members may fill out the Academic Integrity Educational Resolution form and upload the Academic Integrity Educational Resolution Agreement (PDF) to the submission.

 Upholding Academic Integrity